-Effective Tax Rate: Provides the unit with approximately the same amount of revenue it had the year before on properties taxes in both years.
+Effective Tax Rate: Provides the unit with approximately the same amount of revenue it had the year before on property taxes.
 A comparison of the effective tax rate to the taxing unit's proposed tax rate shows if there will be a tax increase.

-Ending Fund Balance: The amount of unencumbered surplus fund balance reported by the district at the end of the specified school year.
-For most school districts this will be equivalent to the fund balance at the beginning of the next school year.
+Ending Fund Balance: The amount of unencumbered surplus fund balance reported by the district at the end of the specified fiscal year.
+For most school districts this will be equivalent to the fund balance at the beginning of the next fiscal year.